awslabs/aws-sdk-android-samples/LexSample/README.md

 ## Using the Sample

-1. Import the LexDemo project into Android Studio.
+1. Import the LexSample project into Android Studio.
     - From the Welcome screen, click on "Import project".
     - Browse to the LexSample directory and press OK.
     - Accept the messages about adding Gradle to the project.